Join us as Sarah Hanson shares her thoughts after becoming the Automation Anywhere's Great Women Americas Award winner.

 Classification - Documents can contain multiple pages with different formats.
 Intelligent document classification uses AI-based technologies to automatically classify and separate multipage documents to pull out the relevant pages of information before extraction.

-Extraction?- This step involves OCR to digitize documents and then leveraging one or more extractors to?extract specific data.
-Typically, IDP solutions include a library of pretrained extraction models, which are pre-populated with the right fields for extraction.
-The relevant information is extracted from the document(s) before it?s validated for accuracy.
+Extraction - This step involves OCR to digitize documents and then leveraging one or more extractors to extract specific data.
+Typically, IDP solutions include a library of pre-trained extraction models, which are pre-populated with the right fields for extraction.
+The relevant information is extracted from the document(s) before it is validated for accuracy.
 Typical types of extractors are:

-- Form Extractor ? functions based on the rules and templates and can process structured documents, tables, checkboxes.
+- Form Extractor - functions based on the rules and templates and can process structured documents, tables, and checkboxes.